Published by: Electronic Arts

 Release Date: Out Now

-There are plenty of great games that never sell well because they are either released alongside a glut of other great titles or because they are in a genre that's already crowded.
-Occasionally though, a game is released at the ideal time and even though it's in a genre that's already crowded, it manages to do well.
+There are plenty of great games that never sell well because they are either released alongside a glut of other great titles or because they are in a genre that’s already crowded.
+Occasionally though, a game is released at the ideal time and even though it’s in a genre that’s already crowded, it manages to do well.
 Far Cry, developed by Crytek, was a game that managed to benefit from its timing.
 FPS fans were cheesed off with the delays to Doom 3 and Half-Life 2 and were left wanting for a quality FPS to fill the void.
 Far Cry filled that void rather nicely and proved to be not only a great game to play but also a great game to look at.
-At the time of its release, Far Cry was the best looking FPS and it's no surprise that Crytek's latest title, Crysis, once again raises the bar for graphical excellence.
+This is exactly how my feelings were when I first learnt about Bitcoins and how they are gradually taking over the finance industry by storm.
+They seemed to be as great and had all the features to addict any individual who plans to earn some additional money via safe investments.
+You may click now and find out some great schemes to get a few Bitcoins for your wallet and enjoy it as much as you enjoy playing Far Cry.
+At the time of its release, Far Cry was the best looking FPS and it’s no surprise that Crytek’s latest title, Crysis, once again raises the bar for graphical excellence.

 Crysis is set in the year 2020 and you’ll play as a Special Forces operative known only as Nomad who, along with his fellow operatives, has been called in to rescue a team of scientists who have been operating on a tropical island in the Philippines Sea.
 The scientists have been captured by the North Koreans and the game begins with a woman named Helena radioing for help.
 Nomad and his fellow operatives parachute down to the island to attempt to rescue the scientists.
 Whilst descending down from the plane however, Nomad is hit by something which takes him far away from the landing zone.
 A messy landing is the least of Nomad’s problems however because he soon finds that a fellow operative, Aztec, has been killed and suspended from a tree and from looking at Aztec’s body and those of the North Korean soldiers around him it’s obvious that something probably not human has killed all of them.